 NFG: Read Chp.
-14: Literary Analyses (143-52) and Chp.
-55: Literary Analyses Samples (746-800).
+8: Analyzing Texts and Chp.
+58: Textual Analyses.
 When you read the samples, pay attention to how authors embed intertextual citations into the body of their essays according to MLA standards—you will be expected to do likewise.

 Owl @ Purdue: Read Active & Passive Voice.
 No matter what kind of writing you do, try to minimize the use of the passive voice, which, as the reading suggests, can lead to awkward, flat and/or uninteresting prose.
 This is not to say that the passive voice should be avoided altogether—used in the proper manner and in moderation, it can spruce up prose.

 Owl @ Purdue: Read the following entries from the MLA Formatting & Style Guide: General Format, In-Text Citations: The Basics and Formatting Quotations.

 Charlotte Perkins Gilman's short story "The